 Tectoctar had no city plan of any kind.
 Occasionally an architectural accident would make a front door unreachable and required a new one to be cut in the walls.
 The principal building material was wood sent upriver from Bigby’s forest.
 The wood was used to create a frame for the house and then covered with hides, leaves, or hay to keep the rain and bugs out.
 Any building made with a heavier structure sank into the ground within a few months and even the wooden structures were constantly sinking, creating basements of ever increasing size beneath the city.

 The extremely moist soil of Tectoctar was quite good for growing rice, but excruciatingly bad for anything else most people consider edible.
 A type of flower grows in the swamp that can be eaten called Shorehorn.
 The animal life that served as the protein for most Tectoctarian dishes is revolting.
 Snails, slugs, leeches, unclean fish, snakes, and other reptiles.
-The lucky outsider was served Tojanida.
+Lucky outsiders were served tojanida.
 These monsters dwell in the swamp and when a dead one is found it was often sold to the wealthy of the town.

 As Tectoctar grew older more people immigrated who were rejected by other cities and countries and were told of a paradise where everyone is welcome.
 Many of them were not impressed by the “paradise.”
 Some vagabonds left if they could, but most had run out of money getting to the city and were forced to stay.
 The rare few actually liked Tectoctar better because at least they are the same as everyone else here.
 The descendants of these immigrants composed the majority of the city’s population.